 - Thursday: Shadow clinical mentor in the OR, attend a lunch seminar

 - Realistic plan for completion of RWJMS prerequisite courses by graduation

-- Applicants must be from a group underrepresented in medicine, from economically disadvantaged backgrounds, and/or first-generation college goers
+- Applicants must be from a racial/ethnic background underrepresented in medicine, from economically disadvantaged backgrounds, and/or first-generation college goers

 All applicants must submit:

 - Resume including intended concentration and significant high school and college activities

 - ACES Application

 - One letter of recommendation from a Princeton professor, preceptor or adviser who can speak to the applicant's academic abilities and readiness for a career in medicine

 Applicant materials are due at 11:59 pm on Sunday, January 22, 2023.